Angatar/tailwindcss/README.md

 #### --- Latest ---

-- **d3fk/tailwindcss:latest** tag provides you with the last version of tailwindcss available: the container is rebuilt on a regular basis.
+- **d3fk/tailwindcss:latest** tag provides you with the last version of tailwindcss available: this container image is rebuilt on a regular basis.

 #### --- Stable ---

-- **d3fk/tailwindcss:stable** tag provides you with a fixed version of tailwind CSS (v3.3.2).
-The container won't be rebuilt to **avoid any possible change** in its behaviour.
+- **d3fk/tailwindcss:stable** tag provides you with a fixed version of tailwind CSS (v3.3.2): this container:stable image won't be rebuilt to **avoid any possible change** in its behaviour.

 ## Basic usage